 Here are some examples:

-- Breakfast – Half a bowl of oatmeal and the other half berries.
+- Breakfast – Half the bowl filled with oatmeal and the other half loaded with berries.

 - Lunch – Half a plate of roasted asparagus, carrots and Brussels sprouts; the other half beans and brown rice.

 - Dinner – A giant salad loaded with chopped fruit and raw veggies with some avocado and a veggie patty or quinoa on top.
 For me, I’ll also typically have a big bowl of some sort of vegetable soup with a piece of whole grain bread, all depending on my hunger level.

 - Snacks are sliced apples, berries, oranges, bananas, sea salt popcorn, nuts or the occasional smoothie.

 - I allow myself one small treat per day, if wanted, and one big treat or meal on special occasions.

 Eating this way allowed me to say “farewell” to strict diet plans and “hello” to a lean body – no restriction or extreme hunger necessary!

 The bottom line is, if your top priority is including half a plates’ worth of vegetables and fruit with every meal, you’ll load your body with high fiber, high water foods, which are naturally very filling yet low in calories.
 That means consistently eating these foods naturally leads to a lean body!
 The bonus?
 These foods also help prevent and reverse diseases due to their extremely high vitamin, fiber and mineral content.
 Talk about a win-win situation!

 Have a question or comment about this subject?
 Please leave me a comment below.